AirAzona FPV Logo

 Extra Batteries

-Desert heat drains batteries faster.
-Carry minimum 4 batteries for remote location shoots.
+Desert heat drains batteries 20-30% faster.
+Carry minimum 4 batteries for remote shoots.
+Trust me on this—you'll thank yourself later.

 Landing Pad

-Protects gimbal from Arizona dust, sand, and thorns.
-Folds small, saves equipment.
+Protects gimbal from dust, sand, and thorns.
+Folds small, weighs nothing, saves expensive equipment.
+Cheap insurance for your drone.

 Tablet Mount